rmsrosa/rode_convergence_euler/docs/src/examples/02-wiener_linearnonhomogeneous.md

 # Non-homogenous linear RODE with a Wiener process noise coefficient

-Next we consider another linear equation, but in which a Wiener process noise enters as the non-homogeneous term.
+Our second example is another linear equation, but in which a Wiener process noise enters as the non-homogeneous term.

 ## The equation